numpy/numpy/doc/source/glossary.rst

     dtype

       The datatype describing the (identically typed) elements in an ndarray.
       It can be changed to reinterpret the array contents.
-See :doc:`Data type objects (dtype). <reference/arrays.dtypes>`
+For details, see :doc:`Data type objects (dtype). <reference/arrays.dtypes>`